 Zinc (Lat.
-Zincum) is a silvery-white metal characterized by its ease of workability, excellent melting properties, corrosion resistance, and a wide range of applications in the manufacturing industry.
-Zinc readily dissolves in acids and alkalis and is considered a chemically active metal.
+Zincum) is a silvery-white metal characterized by workability, excellent melting properties, corrosion resistance, and a wide range of applications in the manufacturing industry.
+Zinc readily dissolves in acids and alkalis and is considered to be a chemically active metal.
 The metal melts when heated to 420°C and boils at a temperature of 907°C. Interestingly, zinc is the second most abundant metal in the human body after iron.

-Today, zinc is used not only as an important component in car batteries and as an element of anti-corrosion coatings in construction, but also as a component in medicines, food supplements, and fertilizers.
+Today, zinc is used not only as an important component in car batteries and as an element of anti-corrosion coatings in construction, but also as a valuable component in the fields medicine, food supplements, and fertilizers.

 Sources: